jhn322/kometa-config/README.md

 > 3. Run the combined container using the same method as in previous step.

 > [!WARNING]
-> While simpler and faster to set up, the combined approach is generally not recommended for Plex servers with larger libraries.
-I've found running all operations continuously in order according to the config.yml can potentially cause Plex to become unresponsive and/or crash.
-The separated container approach above is more stable and recommended but takes longer to complete.
+> While simpler and faster to finish its run, the combined approach is generally not recommended for Plex servers with larger libraries.
+I've found running all operations continuously, in order according to the config.yml can potentially cause Plex to become unresponsive and/or crash.
+The separated container approach is more stable and recommended, but takes longer to complete.

-**Done!**

-## Docker run (Optional #2)
+### Option 3: Docker Run Commands

 If for some reason you don't want to use Docker compose, simply utilize the run commands to achieve the same result: